superfly/docs/rails/advanced-guides/litefs.html.md

 ---
-title: Litefs
+title: LiteFS
 layout: framework_docs
 objective: This guide shows use LiteFS with Rails
 status: beta
 ---

 This is a technology preview.
 It shows how to do multi-region deployments using Sqlite3 and Litefs.
 See [LiteFS - Distributed SQLite](https://fly.io/docs/litefs/) for background.

 In order to run this demo, you need `flyctl` to be version `0.1.9` or later.